diseraluca/diseraluca.github.io/_posts/2019-02-21-chronicle-of-learning.md

 We won't expand the toEnd delegation as that is easily understood.

-As we know, in a transition declaration the first thing that gets expanded is the _ symbol.
+As we know, in a delegating transition, the first thing that gets expanded is the _ symbol.

 ~~~
 ::  rightShift ['0', '1'] ['0', '1']+[' '] {